Renault 25: Eagle Premier/Dodge Monaco

 The Renault 25 was the basis of the car platform for the Canadian-built, full-sized Eagle Premier that was developed by American Motors Corporation (AMC) and introduced in 1988.

 The Premier featured exterior styling by Italdesign Giugiaro using the Renault 25 chassis, although the suspension was derived from the Eagle Medallion (Renault 21).
-The body was a true 4-door sedan with separate trunk lid, rather than a lift-up hatchback.
+The body was a true 4-door saloon with separate boot lid, rather than a lift-up hatchback.
 The interior was designed by American Motors.

 When introduced, the car was branded as the Eagle Premier, subsequent to Renault selling its 47 percent stake in AMC to Chrysler in 1987.
 From 1990 to 1992, Chrysler also marketed a rebadged version as the Dodge Monaco.

 Club

-Throughout the world, there are several clubs concerning this car, particularly in France, such as "Club Renault 25 Français.".

-The French Renault 25 club has a large number of parts remanufactured to maintain the Renault 25s.
+Throughout the world, there are several clubs concerning this car, particularly in France, such as "Club Renault 25 Français".
+The club has a large number of parts remanufactured to maintain the Renault 25.